 Voting results and shareholder engagement

 The committee has taken an active role in listening to shareholder concerns over the past few years which has resulted in necessary updates to its pay philosophy and policy.
 The journey to a robust and fit for purpose remuneration philosophy and policy has so far been successful.
 The committee remains open to actively considering shareholder views on all matters relating to remuneration and nomination with a view to find a balance between implementing initiatives that require immediate attention and those that require consideration and further exploration before implementation.
-In summary, the changes that have been made as a result of shareholder feedback include:
+In summary, the changes that have been made as a result of shareholder feedback over the past few years include:

 • The introduction of performance based LTI plans;